 Dealing with Centrelink as a recipient of social services and payments is a deeply humiliating experience.
 Dealing with employment services is equally soul-destroying.
 It would be difficult to design a social security and employment system that is less fit for purpose in assisting people who are living with challenges to get into the paid workforce.

-This is our policy agenda to create employment for all and reform the social security and employment service systems.
+This is our policy agenda to reform the social security and employment service systems and create employment for all who need it.
 Bold and innovative changes are needed on both demand and supply sides of the equation – measures that address the demoralization and isolation of jobseekers, and provide incentives for employers to change their hiring patterns.
 More of the same will not work.

 Policy Agenda:

-2. The Scheme would introduce an NDIS-type individual support package for people who have been out or work or under-employed for more than 12 months, at the rate of $10,000 per year.
-This package may be used by jobseekers to purchase the services of a Job Coach (selected by the jobseeker) or skills and training.
+5. The Employment Insurance Scheme would introduce an NDIS-type individual support package for people who have been out or work or under-employed for more than 12 months, at the rate of $10,000 per year.
+This package can be used by jobseekers to purchase the services of a Job Coach (selected by the jobseeker) and enrol in a Job Team.
 It replaces the JobActive, Disability Employment Services, and Transitions to Work programs for people out of work for more than 12 months, and redirects money from employment services providers to individual support packages.

-3. To be eligible for an individual support package, jobseekers must join a Job Team of ten people in the same locality, for mutual support, group skills and training acquisition, group contract work, group voluntary work or group small business development.
-The emphasis is on the group rather than the individual to break the isolation and demoralization that usually incapacitates people with a history of exclusion from the labour market.
-It would be managed by community organizations (not service providers) such as sporting clubs, service clubs, churches and faith organizations, and small businesses, with an emphasis on local support and connections.
+6. To be eligible for an individual support package, jobseekers must join a Job Team of ten people in the same locality, for mutual support, group skills and training acquisition, group contract work, group voluntary work or group small business development.
+The emphasis is on the group rather than the individual to break the isolation and demoralization that typically incapacitate people with a history of exclusion from the labour market.
+It would be managed by community organizations (not service providers) such as sporting clubs, service clubs, faith organizations, and small businesses, with an emphasis on local support and connections.

 This replaces the Work for the Dole program and expands the NEIS program.
 Participants in a Job Team would be permitted to access their super for small or micro-business development, providing the participant and/or Team’s business plan has been assessed by an independent panel.

-4. Centrelink would be required to deal with a jobseeker’s Job Coach as their agent and representative, not with the jobseeker directly.
+7. Centrelink would be required to deal with a jobseeker’s Job Coach as their agent and representative, not with the jobseeker directly.
 This relationship between Job Coach and jobseeker would be similar in status and protocol as that in the judicial system between a person and their legal representative.
 Centrelink, like courts of law, would be required to deal with a jobseeker’s representative.
-The purpose of this requirement is to remove the gross disparity in power between jobseekers and Centrelink.
+The purpose of this requirement is to remove the gross disparity in power and information between jobseekers and Centrelink, and eliminate the humiliation that comes from being a Centrelink client.

-6. If an employer hires a person who is an EIS member over 50 or with disabilities, mental illnesses or a carer who has been unemployed for at least 12 months, or a person with a history of long-term exclusion from the labour market, the employer is able to pay just $10 per hour for the initial 12 month period of employment, with the remainder (up to the minimum applicable rate of pay) paid from the employee’s EIS support package or EIS directly.
+8. If an employer hires a person who is an EIS member over 50 or with disabilities, mental illnesses or a carer who has been unemployed for at least 12 months, or a person with a history of long-term exclusion from the labour market, the employer is able to pay just $10 per hour for the initial 12 month period of employment, with the remainder (up to the minimum applicable rate of pay) paid from the EIS.